 Check out our best vegan salad recipe collection!

-We've never been so excited about boiled carrots until we made this Moroccan carrot salad recipe.
+We'd never been so excited about boiled carrots until we made this Moroccan carrot salad recipe.

-Finely minced garlic, fresh flat-leaf parsley, sweet paprika, freshly squeezed lemon juice, and extra virgin olive oil make up a Mediterranean flavor palette that blends beautifully with tender and sweet boiled carrots.
+Finely minced garlic, fresh flat-leaf parsley, sweet paprika, freshly squeezed lemon juice, and extra virgin olive oil make up a Mediterranean flavor palette that blends beautifully with tender and sweet-boiled carrots.

-In less than 30 minutes, you'll have one of the most delicious and unique carrot salads ever to serve as a starter or side dish.
+In less than 30 minutes, you'll have one of the most delicious and unique carrot salads to serve as a starter or side dish.

 Ingredients